 Grim stuff.
 I've also heard that rape is common in Emirati prisons, and that people use HIV as a weapon.
 How much of that sort of thing did you see?

 If a gangster had a serious issue with someone, for example if another prisoner had stabbed one of his friends, he would get someone with HIV to infect that person to get revenge.
 There was also a guy who used to rape a lot of the newcomers.
 I'm not a big gangster or anything, but when I saw the guy, I looked at him and laughed.
 I said, 'What, you're the guy who's been raping everyone?'
 He said, "Yes, I put drugs in their tea and then do it."

 What about violence?

-If you're convicted of a drugs offense in Dubai that's also your first offense, you're sentenced to four years.
+If you're convicted of a drugs offence in Dubai that's also your first offence, you're sentenced to four years.
 You're also eligible to be considered for a pardon.
 We were eligible, but I think we were actually released early because our case got a lot of publicity.

 What impact has all this had on your life?